 Assembly of cookies

 - Preheat oven to 350°.
 Line 2 baking sheets with silicon mats.
-Using a large cookie scoop, scoop out 3 tbsp of chilled dough and flatten put into a ¼ inch thick circle.
+Using a large cookie scoop, scoop out 3 tablespoon of chilled dough and flatten put into a ¼ inch thick circle.

 - Add the buttercream frosting ball (1 tbsp) to the center of the dough round, and fold the edges of the dough around the stuffing.
 Seal tightly and roll into a ball.
 Repeat with the rest of the dough.